jenatton-Malik/zvs-driver/README.md

 ## 📚 References

-Built after working through the classic technical documentation on the topology, along with explainer videos from **ElectroBOOM** and others in the community who've covered this circuit well.
+Built after working through the technical documentation on the topology, along with explainer videos from **ElectroBOOM** and others in the community who've covered this circuit well.

 ---